 1. The copyright in the photograph itself, which is generally owned by the person who took the photograph.

 2. The trademark name or right of publicity that relates to the subject of the photograph such as the person, product, or brand shown in it.
 In order to order merchandise with the photograph, you would need to obtain explicit permission from the subject of the photograph (as well as from the owner of the brand or name).

 Not generally speaking.
 Artwork derived from the previous work of another (i.e. a “derivative work”) will likely violate the rights of the owner of that artwork.
 If you are creating a design that is based on the legally protected work of someone else, you will probably need to obtain permission from the author of the original artwork in order to produce merchandise featuring your artwork.
 However, if you were simply inspired by another artwork to create a truly new piece of artwork, but did not copy or reproduce any part of such artwork, then you should not be violating the copyright of the other person.
 However, you should consult with an attorney before attempting to use any artwork based on inspiration of the artwork of another person.

 Zippo generally does not accept parody artwork and will not accept such artwork for use on its lighters or other products.

 Clip Art, stock photos, photo collections, or graphic programs contain license agreements that generally do not grant you the right to produce merchandise.
 The license agreement sets forth the specific permissible uses for the clip art.
 You should consult the license agreement and your attorney to determine if you may use the images, and be prepared to submit such license agreement to Zippo for confirmation.

-Zippo does not currently offer expedited shipping.
-Your customized product and any other product in your order will ship after the required 10-15 business day production period. (*Some restrictions apply)
+Choosing expedited or overnight shipping will only affect the amount of time your product takes to get to you once it leaves our facility.
+It does not affect that amount of time required to create your custom product.
+Your customized product and any other product in your order will ship after the required 8-10 business day production period. (*Some restrictions apply)